Xhemahallë complex

 The Xhemahallë Complex (Kompleksi i Xhemahallës) is a Cultural Monument of Albania, located in Delvinë.
 The mosque of the complex is thought to be the first "King type" mosque in Albania.
-Built in 1682, it one of the first mosques built for the local pasha class and is supplied by Llutro's Fountain, a source of water for the mosque itself as well as the adjoining madrasa and Turkish bath.
+Built in 1682, it one of the first mosques built for the local pasha class and is supplied by Llutro's Fountain, a source of water for the mosque itself as well as the adjoining madrasa and hammam (Turkish bathhouse).